DevExpress/devextreme-documentation/concepts/Common/Integration Guides/70 Manage Azure Blob Storage with DevExtreme Components/30 FileManager.md

         <NextMarker />
     </EnumerationResults>

-The `FileManager` component cannot work with such data.
-You need to take additional steps to generate a FileManager-compatible file system representation.
+The FileManager component cannot work with Azure’s XML data.
+As such, you will need to generate a FileManager-compatible file system representation of the XML.

-This task can take place on the client or on the server.
+This requirement can be executed on either the client or the server.

 ### Client-side Data Handling